This article examines why communication skills are essential for your development and where to focus.

 Telephone

-It would help if you also considered how well you communicate on the telephone.
+It would help to consider how well you communicate on the telephone.
 Imagine how you feel when you’re in a phone conversation with someone who’s unclear, who rambles on, or maybe is too abrupt.
 Are you any of these?
-And don’t imagine that you’ve never left a voicemail message that’s perhaps a bit confusing.
+And don’t imagine you’ve never left a voicemail message that’s perhaps confusing.
 We’ve all done that.

 In Writing

-And of course, there’s your writing, which is a skill that’s too often overlooked.
-Do you write concisely that gets to the point quickly?
+And, of course, there’s your writing, a skill that’s too often overlooked.
+Do you write concisely and get to the point quickly?
 Are you engaging?
-Do you write for your audience in a voice that they’ll relate to?
+Do you write for your audience in a voice they’ll relate to?
 Mark Twain is famously quoted as saying, “I didn’t have time to write a short letter, so I wrote a long one instead”.
 This humorous observation is sage because writing well (i.e. concisely) takes longer than writing stream-of-consciousness waffle.
 So apply this to your writing.
 Everywhere.
 Take time to get it right.

 But don’t be intimidated by this.
 If you admit and identify problems with your communication, you’ve already made a big step towards helping your development.